tonqa/JustType/README.md

                                          initWithFrame:CGRectZero];
         textView.highlightView = myOwnHighlightView;

+* To adapt the style of textFields instead there are two textColor properties, of which the unhighlightedColor is black for default and the highlightedColor is gray by default (only textFields):

+        textField.backgroundColor = [UIColor blackColor];
+        textField.unhighlightedColor = [UIColor whiteColor];
+        textField.highlightedColor = [UIColor lightGrayColor];

 * If you want to create an own view for displaying the suggestions you can set a delegate corresponding to the *JTTextSuggestionDelegate* protocol and implement some of the optional protocol methods:

         textView.textSuggestionDelegate = self;